rubenperezm/ChatbotSQL/README.md

 ## Introduction

-ChatbotSQL is a educational platform to learn SQL by solving exercises.
+ChatbotSQL is an educational platform to learn SQL by solving exercises.
 This app will be able to help students thanks to our virtual assistant, created with IBM Watson.

-With this plataform we try to improve the learning experience of Databases subject students at University of Cádiz, at the same time we analyze the most common mistakes and questions.
+With this platform, we try to improve the learning experience of Databases subject students at University of Cádiz, at the same time that we analyze the most common mistakes and questions.

 ## Description